FusionAuth/fusionauth-site/site/_posts/2020-04-22-dot-net-command-line-client.md

 {"statusCode":400,"errorResponse":{"fieldErrors":{"user.email":[{"code":"[duplicate]user.email","message":"A User with email = [newuser2@example.com] already exists."}]}}}
 ```

 If you look at the "Users" section of the FusionAuth UI, you will see "newuser2@example.com".
-If you view the user, they are registered in the "dotnetcore" application.
+If you view that user, you can see they are associated with the "dotnetcore" application.

 {% include _image.html src="/assets/img/blogs/dot-net-command-line-client/user-in-registration.png" alt="The user in FusionAuth after they have been created" class="img-fluid" figure=false %}

-If you want to build an executable to distribute to any user or server with the .NET core runtime available, just run `dotnet build` and you'll see `usermanager.exe` at `bin/Debug/netcoreapp3.1/usermanager.exe`.
+If you want to build an executable to distribute to any user or server with the .NET Core runtime available, run `dotnet build` and you'll see an executable at `bin/Debug/netcoreapp3.1/usermanager.exe`.

 ## Conclusion

-APIs are great, client libraries are even better.
+While APIs are great, client libraries are even better.
 Even though the team at FusionAuth is good, they haven't anticipated all of your user management needs.
-That's why they've built out over ten client libraries that are available in the most popular languages.
+That's why they've built out over ten client libraries available for the most popular languages.

+Right now poor newuser2@example.com can't do much.
+As promised, in a future post, we'll create a web application that they can log in to.